damiantw/laravel-roles/README.md

 ### Middleware <div id="middleware"></div>

-Creating a Policy for certain actions may seem unnecessary if the only requirement to complete the actions is to hold certain authorities.
-For these situations you can make use of the provided Middleware to protect routes.
-If the user does not have the required authorities for a route an `Symfony\Component\HttpKernel\Exception\HttpException` will be thrown with a status code of 401.
+Creating a Policy for certain actions may seem unnecessary if the only requirement to complete the actions is to hold a certain a authority(ies).
+For these situations you can make use of the provided hasAuthority and hasAuthorityController Middleware.

+#### Route Middleware <div id="route-middleware"></div>

+Individual routes can be protected by applying the hasAuthority Middleware.
+If the user does not have the required authority(ies) for a route an `Symfony\Component\HttpKernel\Exception\HttpException` will be thrown with a status code of 401.

 ```php